umbraco/UmbracoDocs/14/umbraco-commerce/reference/taxes/README.md

 ### [Calculated Tax Rates](./calculated-tax-rates.md)

-The calculated tax rate option allows you to dynamically calculate the tax obligations of an order by using third party calculation platforms.
-This is a more complex option that is useful for countries that have different tax rates for different types of products or for different regions within the country (the norm in the US).
+This option allows you to dynamically calculate the tax obligations of an order by using third-party calculation platforms.
+This complex option is useful for countries with different tax rates for different product types or regions within the country (the norm in the US).